kuzzleio/kuzzle-how-to/keep-only-warm-data/README.md

-# Keep only warm data into Kuzzle
+# Keeping only warm data in Kuzzle

 ## Requirements